Magayaga/xenly/doc/constants.md

 | `goldenRatio`      | The golden ratio, also known as the golden number, golden proportion, or the divine proportion, is a ratio between two numbers that equals approximately 1.618. |
 | `silverRatio`      | The numerical value of the silver ratio is approximately 2.414                                                                                                  |
 | `supergoldenRatio` | A geometrical proportion close to 85/58.
 Its true value is the real solution of the equation x³ = x² + 1.                                                       |

+> [!NOTE]
+> A physical constant, sometimes fundamental physical constant or universal constant,
+> is a physical quantity that cannot be explained by a theory and
+> therefore must be measured experimentally.
+It is distinct from a mathematical
+> constant, which has a fixed numerical value,
+> but does not directly involve any physical measurement.

 ## Copyright
 Copyright (c) 2023-2024 [Cyril John Magayaga](https://github.com/magayaga).
 All rights reserved.